Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

   - If a variable is a part of a scale, consider using an abbreviation of that scale plus the scale item number (`anx1`, `anx2`, `anx3`)
     - Not only does this allow you to easily associate an item with a scale, but it also allows you to programatically select and manipulate scale items (for example, sum all items that start with "anx")
 - If you have used the question/scale before, consider keeping the variable name the same across projects.
 This can be very useful if you ever want to combine data across projects.
 - Be consistent with delimiters and capitalization.
 Follow an existing naming convention.
+Most programming languages are case sensitive so consider this when choosing a convention that is feasible for your workflow.
   - Snake case (scale_sum) – preferred method for variable names
   - Kebab case (scale-sum) – don’t use for variable names
   - Train case (Scale-Sum) – don’t use for variable names